-Moving from Apple technology to Windows should be easy.
+Moving from Apple’s OS X to Windows should be easy.
 In fact the last 36 hours have been frustrating.
 On top of the other problems mentioned earlier, the Surface 2 crashed three times.
 The latest saw it freeze with the screen broken up as shown in the picture.

 That’s tragic, because I finally managed to get some useful work out of the tablet-cum-laptop.
 And I was already seeing some of the promise of working exclusively with Windows.

-Not problems, or my earlier ones, can be blamed on Microsoft.
+Neither these problems, nor my earlier ones, can be blamed on Microsoft.
 I didn’t have to install anything to get moving on my Apple-only week.
 Nor was the MacBook designed as a Windows PC.
 I’m not sure who is responsible for WordPress’s lack of touch screen support.

 The last post?